Othello Molineaux: Career

-Born in a family of musicians, his mother being a piano teacher and his father playing the violin, he learned the piano very young, and at the age of eleven began to play the steelpan.
-He left Trinidad in 1969 and began a career as a pianist, while continuing to play the steelpan.
-It is with his group mixing steelpan and conventional instruments that he moved to Miami in 1971.
-There he met bassist Jaco Pastorius and played in 1976 on his first album, which allowed him to appear on the jazz-rock scene.
-From then on, he would go on to concerts around the world, collaborating with big names in jazz including Dizzy Gillespie, Herbie Hancock, Monty Alexander, Weather Report, Joe Zawinul, Ahmad Jamal.
+Othello Molineaux was born into a family of musicians, with his mother a piano teacher and his father a violinist.
+He began studying piano at a young age and took up the steelpan at the age of eleven.
+He left Trinidad in 1969, first beginning a career as a pianist while also continuing to play the steelpan.
+Molineaux formed a group that blended steelpan and conventional instruments, eventually taking the group to Miami in 1971 where he met bassist Jaco Pastorius.
+Molineaux performed on Pastorius's 1976 debut album - a breakthrough that brought him into the spotlight in the jazz fusion scene.
+He soon gained international recognition, performing, recording and touring with major figures in jazz including Dizzy Gillespie, Herbie Hancock, Monty Alexander, Weather Report, Joe Zawinul, Ahmad Jamal, and many others.